jparimaa/particles/README.md

-# particles
+# Particles

-Simple particle system example written in C99.
+Simple particle system written in C99 & OpenGL 4.5.
+All the particle data is located only on GPU memory and particles are updated using compute pipeline.
+Rendering is done with a single instanced draw call.

+Particle parameters include start and end color, lifetime, start speed, acceleration, start size, scaling rate, emission rate, gravity, direction and position.

 ## Build